Andrea Baker: Career

-Baker was born in Washington D.C.
-After graduating from Georgetown University, she and a friend drove for more than six weeks across the US and eventually ended up in Los Angeles, California.
-Baker took a six-week "Acting for Commercials" course at Tepper Gallegos Casting, where she was introduced to her future agent, Steve Simon.
+After graduating from Georgetown University, Baker and a friend drove for more than six weeks across the US and eventually ended up in Los Angeles, California.
+She took a six-week "Acting for Commercials" course at Tepper Gallegos Casting, where she was introduced to her future agent, Steve Simon.
 Taylor also studied scene study in class mentored by Bobby Shaw Chance.
-She was signed on by Arlene Thornton's voice-over agency and then started voice acting for commercials and television.
+She was signed on by Arlene Thornton's voice-over agency and then started voice acting for commercials and television in 1993.

 Her first on-screen appearance was a small role on General Hospital in 1997.
 After graduating from DW Brown's studio, she auditioned for a role in the 1998 feature film Pleasantville.
 Barbara Harris introduced Baker to Nancy Meyers, who hired Baker as an "inner voice" actress on What Women Want.
 Baker has been working exclusively as a voice actress since 2001.

 Besides from film and television, Baker has appeared in several plays for Afternoon Theatre, Basement Productions, and Joanne Baron Studios.

 Personal life

-Baker met her husband during production of What Women Want.
+Baker met her husband James Baker, during production of What Women Want.
 They married in October 2001.
 They have two children together.
-They have since divorced.